 The budget set out how the Administration will close the funding gap to deliver a balanced budget as well as continuing to invest in the region's priorities.

-The approved budget sees a £2m increase in spending in our road infrastructure, plans to invest nearly £9m towards two new flood protection schemes in Langholm and Newton Stewart, £500,000 will be invested in an inclusive play fund which will deliver fully accessible play parks across the region and over £2.5m of new anti-poverty initiatives including breakfast clubs and a 'Links to Work' programme will help support more people back into work in some of our most deprived areas.
+The approved budget saw a £2m increase in spending in our road infrastructure, plans to invest nearly £9m towards two new flood protection schemes in Langholm and Newton Stewart, £500,000 to be invested in an inclusive play fund which will deliver fully accessible play parks across the region and over £2.5m of new anti-poverty initiatives including breakfast clubs and a 'Links to Work' programme will help support more people back into work in some of our most deprived areas.